-Wildlife and Countryside Link briefing on the Growth and Infrastructure Bill House of Commons Bill Committee, November 2012
+Wildlife and Countryside Link briefing on the Growth and Infrastructure Bill House of Commons report stage, December 2012

 The Growth and Infrastructure Bill proposes a number of significant amendments to the planning regime, some of which may have unintended, yet significant, adverse impacts on the natural environment and the public benefits it brings.
-The speed with which this Bill has introduced has also reduced the ability of interest groups' to engage with the democratic process, which may negatively affect the practicability of the Bill.
+The speed with which this Bill has been introduced has reduced the ability of interest groups' to engage with the democratic process, which may negatively affect the practicability of the Bill, and there has also been a serious failing in the lack of prior public consultation.

 Wildlife and Countryside Link (Link) has been closely engaged - through the Greenest Planning Ever coalition - in the reform of the planning regime under this Government.
-We believe that any further reform of the regime must support the National Planning Policy Framework's (NPPF) founding principle of sustainable development, and recognise that the sustainable growth we need can only come from integrating economic, environmental and social concerns.
+We believe that any further reform of the regime must support the National Planning Policy Framework's (NPPF) core principle of sustainable development, and recognise that the sustainable growth we need can only come from integrating economic, environmental and social concerns.